-Goods – Goods are a variety of items that can be created or stored.
+Goods: A range of items that can be manufactured or stored.

-The Beaver, an in-game creature, is almost certainly familiar to you.
-This section will give you information about the Beavers and provide you with some interesting facts.
-The total population of beavers is 364 individuals (Child-24 and Adult-240).
-Adults and children were separated from the rest of the population.
-Children mature when they reach the appropriate age.
+The Beavers, an in-game creature, are likely already familiar to you.
+This section provides information about the Beavers and some interesting facts.
+The total population consists of 364 individuals: 24 children and 240 adults, separated from the rest of the population.
+Children mature as they reach the appropriate age.

 How to Increase the Number of Beavers

-The first step is to ensure that you have enough wood and storage space for it.
-They will also require access to food and water in order to be as happy as possible while constructing their city for survival.
-When you click on the beavers, you’ll see bars on the side that show how happy they are.
-You must keep the beavers happy if you want to get more of them.
+The first step is to ensure that you have enough wood and storage space.
+Beavers also need access to food and water for optimal happiness while constructing their city for survival.
+When you click on the beavers, you will see bars on the side that indicate their level of happiness.
+To get more beavers, you must keep them happy.

-Land – It comes in two different categories, such as Non-arable and Arable.
+Land – It is divided into two categories: Non-arable and Arable.

-Non-arable – It is also a land that can be turned into a Field by several methods.
-Most of the time, lands that are not suitable for agriculture are used to construct houses and industrial areas.
+Non-arable – This type of land can also be converted into a Field through various methods.
+Usually, lands that are not suitable for agriculture are used for building houses and industrial areas.

-In Timberborn, water is life.
-If you don’t manage your water correctly, you’re lucky if you only lose a few Beavers.
-The Timberborn Water Dump is unlocked in the same way that almost everything else in the game is: by gaining Science points by using an Inventor.
-The Inventor is a small structure that only has room for one Beaver.
-Every time this Beaver completes a task in the Inventor, it will generate 3 Science points, which can be used to unlock new building pieces.
-For 250 Science points, you can unlock the Water Dump in the “Water” category.
+Water is crucial in Timberborn.
+Poor water management can lead to the loss of Beavers.
+The Timberborn Water Dump can be unlocked by gaining Science points through an Inventor, a small structure that only accommodates one Beaver.
+Each time this Beaver completes a task in the Inventor, it generates 3 Science points that can be used to unlock new building pieces.
+With 250 Science points, you can unlock the Water Dump in the “Water” category.

-Damming up water or blasting up the ground with Dynamite can be difficult, but the Timberborn Water Dump is much easier to use.
+Dammed water or Dynamite blasting can be challenging, but the Timberborn Water Dump is a much easier option.

 It’s also worth noting that if you play as the Folktails faction, you can unlock their unique Irrigation Tower for 200 science, which waters the land in a large circle around it without the need for depression or levies.